 You will never hear one word of regret, however, from Tyler.
 He is, quite simply, a man on a mission.
 He has spent hours in rehabilitation learning how to get out of and back into his wheelchair, how to navigate curbs and other obstacles, among other skills.
 Tyler is adamant that he will be able to get on the floor and play with, or otherwise follow around, his son, Matthew.

 Tyler is also thankful to JCS, and a variety of other groups, who have come together to build Tyler a smart home that will enable him to better deal with his injuries.
 Tyler’s home will feature a variety of technologies targeted at making Tyler’s life as convenient and comfortable as possible.
-Thanks to your generous support, JCS was able to make a significant donation toward the building of the Huffman’s home, and will continue to support Tyler, Mauricia, and Matthew by paying for their utility bills at their home – bills that will certainly be elevated in light of all the technology being utilized to make their lives easier.
+Thanks to your generous support, JCS was able to make a significant donation toward the building of the Huffman’s home, and will continue to support Tyler, Amanda, Matthew and Braxton by paying for their utility bills at their home – bills that will certainly be elevated in light of all the technology being utilized to make their lives easier.

 Cpl.
 Huffman, we are humbled that you have agreed to become part of the JCS family and we look forward to supporting you and your family as a demonstration of our gratitude to you for your service and sacrifice.